pari1jay/2_Drug-Efficacy-Prediction-Model/README.md

-# 🧪 HIV Drug Effectiveness Prediction using Machine Learning 🧪
+# 🧪 Drug Effectiveness Prediction using Machine Learning 🧪
 ### Project Goal
 Build a machine learning model to predict which chemical compounds can fight HIV effectively, helping researchers focus on the most promising candidates and skip compounds that likely won't work.